-During 2021, money raised by players is helping to cover the costs of looking after cats in our centres while they wait to find new homes, and supporting our advocacy work to help make a better world for cats.
+During 2021, funding awarded by Postcode Animal Trust, who People’s Postcode Lottery manage lotteries for, is helping to cover the costs of looking after cats in our centres while they wait to find new homes, and supporting our advocacy work to help make a better world for cats.

 Caring for cats is at the very heart of everything we do at Cats Protection so we are incredibly grateful to players of People’s Postcode Lottery, who are directly supporting cat care costs this year, helping us to find new homes for around 1,800 cats.

 From food, water and shelter through to veterinary treatments, people and utility costs, this funding will help us to continue providing the best care possible to cats during their stay with us.
 Some are with us for a matter of days, while others can be with us for months before finding a new home.

 For any cat, coming into a rescue environment can be stressful.
 While our main aim is to get each cat adopted into a suitable and loving home as quickly as possible to minimise this stress, we are dedicated to caring for their physical and emotional needs to the best of our ability during their time in care.

 This includes looking after their five welfare needs: